Skua and Roc Bibliography and Sources

 The History of Dive Bombing by Peter C Smith. (pub Pen &Sword) ISBN 184415592 - 7.
 Includes more on the development of the Skua and many first hand accounts from Skua pilots.
 Note the book was first published in 1981 under the title "Impact - The Dive Bomber Pilots Speak."

 Carrier Fighters 1939-1945 by David Brown published by Purnell Book services Ltd (1975).
 Covers the use of the Skua as a fighter, including details of the Norwegian and Mediterranean campaigns.
-An outstanding overview of all the carrier based fighter operations of World War II.
+It gives a good overview of all the carrier based fighter operations of World War II.
+Well worth getting if you can find it at a good price on ebay.

 Dive Bombers in Action, also by Peter C Smith ISBN 0 7137 1957 5, published by Blandford Press.
 This book features an interesting account of flying the Skua and Roc in combat with 801 Sqdn by Captain Tom Harrington DSC RN.

 What Were They Like to Fly? by Squadron Leader D.H.
 Clarke DFC AFC, published by Ian Allan Ltd 1964, has a chapter each on flying both the Skua and Roc - albeit very short, a little over two pages each.
-They are essentially reworks of the earlier 3 articles Squadron Ldr Clarke wrote for the RAF Flying Review in 1959 -1961.
+They are essentially shortened reworks of the earlier 3 articles Clarke wrote for the RAF Flying Review in 1959 -1961.
 "Ghost Fighters over Dunkirk" in the April 1959 edition.
 "The Decision is Always the Pilots" in the October 1961 edition and "The Shunned Skua" in the December 1961 edition.
+The magazine articles are much more detailed than the book.

 Flying Sailors at War: Fleet Air Arm Operations During the Second World War Volume 1.
 By Brian Cull with Bruce Lander and Mark Horan. published by Dalrymple & Verdun.
 ISBN 978-1-905414 -14 -7.
 It covers September 1939-June 1940, Northern Europe, Norway, North Sea and the North and South Atlantic.
 A very good attempt at an over-arching yet detailed account of Fleet Air Arm operations in the early months of WWII when the Skua was in the front-line.
 I was a little bit disappointed with the description of the Fanad Head incident again repeating the line that the Skuas carried out dive-bombing attacks, when in fact the Skuas each attacked at extreme low level.
 Otherwise the book deserves high praise.